From eco-friendly resorts to delectable plant-based cuisine, head to California’s Wine Country for an unforgettable getaway.

 Visit a sustainable winery

+The obvious can’t be overstated.
 You can’t truly experience Wine Country without partaking in a wine tour.
 For a sustainable, vegan option, check out La Belle Vie Tours.
-The locally-owned and operated wine company takes guests on tours of a number of Green Certified wineries in Napa and Sonoma Valley.
+The locally owned and operated wine company takes guests on tours of a number of Green-Certified wineries in Napa and Sonoma Valley.

 For a special outing featuring wine and adorable animals, opt for the Charlie’s Acres Farm Sanctuary & Vegan Wine Tour, a six-hour tour of historic downtown Sonoma Valley and a local farm sanctuary that’s home to more than 140 rescued farm animals.